Can Neurofeedback Help with Alcoholism?

 - Increased alpha and theta brainwave production

 What is Alcoholism?

 Alcoholism is a chronic and often progressive disease.
-The major problem is the lack control over drinking.
+The major problem is the lack of control over drinking.
 Alcoholics Anonymous in the UK describes alcoholism as a physical compulsion, together with a mental obsession.
 Apart from having an enormous craving for alcohol, the alcoholic knows neither when nor how to stop drinking.
-Alcoholism has different faces.
+Alcoholism has different facets.
 The alcoholic may be a teenager, a homeless person, or an elegant, high functioning business woman.
 It is very important to accept the problem and start the treatment because alcoholism may lead to death.
 Symptoms of Alcoholism can include:

 - Impaired control over drinking

 - A need for a drink to stop trembling

 - To drink early before noon to avoid withdrawal symptoms

 - Spending free time in activities where alcohol is available

 - The assumption that alcohol can relax and reduce the tension and anxiety